igwall/sgit/README.md

 ##### status
 This command show the differents "states" of files in your repository.
 It show to you all the files that were already added but edited in "`Edited files`" section.
 It shows you all the files added between your last commit and all your "current add" in `New files`.
 Of course, it allow you to show all the file that never been tracked in `untracked files`

+##### diff
+This command show the differents between your current stage status (all the files added) and your current working directory.